hashgraph/did-method/did-method-specification.md

   - __Code:__ `404 NOT FOUND`
   - __Code:__ `500 INTERNAL SERVER ERROR`

-#### Delete (Revoke)
+#### Delete
 Requests that a given DID Document be deleted or revoked from the appnet network.
 The DID document submitted here should have at least `authentication` part empty, so that any subsequent DID ownership verification will fail.

 The DID Document is not considered to have been deleted until the DID Document was submitted to the HCS, received a consensus timestamp and order, been retrieved by the members of the appropriate appnet, and persisted in the appnet state.

-Depending on an appnet's storage implementation the DID document may be completely removed or instead only marked as revoked.
+Depending on an appnet's storage implementation the DID document may be completely removed or instead only marked as deleted.

 - __URL:__ `/did/`
 - __Method:__ `DELETE`